Eugenio Montale: Anticonformism of the new poetry

-Montale moved to Florence in 1927 to work as editor for the publisher Bemporad.
+Montale moved to Florence in 1927 to work as an editor for the publisher Bemporad.
 Florence was the cradle of Italian poetry of that age, with works like the Canti orfici by Dino Campana (1914) and the first lyrics by Ungaretti for the review Lacerba.
 Other poets like Umberto Saba and Vincenzo Cardarelli had been highly praised.
 In 1929 Montale was asked to be chairman of the Gabinetto Vieusseux Library, a post from which he was expelled in 1938 by the fascist government.
 By this time Montale's poetry was a reaction against the literary style of the fascist regime.
 He collaborated with the magazine Solaria, and (starting in 1927) frequented the literary café Le Giubbe Rosse ("Red Jackets") on the Piazza Vittoria (now Piazza della Repubblica).
 Visiting the café often several times a day, he became a central figure among a group of writers there, including Carlo Emilio Gadda, Arturo Loria and Elio Vittorini (all founders of the magazine).
 He wrote for almost all the important literary magazines of the time.

-Though hindered by financial problems and the literary and social conformism imposed by the authorities, in Florence Montale published his finest anthology, Le occasioni ("Occasions", 1939).
+Though hindered by financial problems and the literary and social conformism imposed by the authorities, in Florence, Montale published his finest anthology, Le occasioni ("Occasions", 1939).
 From 1933 to 1938 he had a love relationship with Irma Brandeis, a Jewish-American scholar of Dante who occasionally visited Italy for short periods.
 After falling in love with Brandeis, Montale represented her as a mediatrix figure like Dante's Beatrice.
 Le occasioni contains numerous allusions to Brandeis, here called Clizia (a senhal).
 Franco Fortini judged Montale's Ossi di seppia and Le occasioni the high-water mark of 20th century Italian poetry.

 T.S.
 Eliot, who shared Montale's admiration for Dante, was an important influence on his poetry at this time; in fact, the new poems of Eliot were shown to Montale by Mario Praz, then teaching in Manchester.
 The concept of the objective correlative used by Montale in his poetry, was probably influenced by T. S. Eliot.
 In 1948, for Eliot's sixtieth birthday, Montale contributed a celebratory essay entitled "Eliot and Ourselves" to a collection published to mark the occasion.